Link-based performance optimization of spatial mechanisms

 - El document té una mida inferior a 20 Mb

 - Es tracta d'un document d'accés restringit per decisió de l'autor o d'un document d'accés restringit per política de l'editorial

 Document typeConference report

 Rights accessRestricted access - publisher's policy

-In the design of spatial linkages, the finite-position kinematics is fully specified by the position of the joint axes, i.e., a set of lines in space.
-However, most of the tasks have additional requirements regarding motion smoothness, obstacle avoidance, force transmission, or physical dimensions, to name a few.
-Many of these additional performance requirements are fully or partially independent of the kinematic task and can be fulfilled using a link-based optimization after the set of joint axes has been defined.
-This work presents a methodology to optimize the links of spatial mechanisms that have been synthesized for a kinematic task, so that additional requirements can be satisfied.
-It is based on considering the links as anchored to sliding points on the set of joint axes, and making the additional requirements a function of the location of the link relative to the two joints that it connects.
-The optimization of this function is performed using a hybrid algorithm, including a genetic algorithm (GA) and a gradient-based minimization solver.
-The combination of the kinematic synthesis together with the link optimization developed here allows the designer to interactively monitor, control, and adjust objectives and constraints, to yield practical solutions to realistic spatial mechanism design problems.
+In the design of spatial linkages, the finite-position kinematics is fully specified by the position of the joints in space.
+However, most of the tasks have additional requirements regarding motion smoothness, obstacle avoidance, force transmission or physical dimensions.
+Many of these additional performance requirements are independent of the finite-position kinematic task and can be solved using link optimization for an already defined set of joints.
+In this paper we develop a methodology to optimize spatial mechanisms after a first kinematic synthesis stage, by considering the links as anchored to sliding points of a given set of joint axes, which have to meet constraints including link dimension, restricted region of operation and force transmission.
+The optimization is performed using a hybrid algorithm, including a genetic algorithm (GA) and a gradient-based minimization solver.
+The methodology has been applied to a spatial CRR-RRR, one-degree-of-freedom closed linkage.
+The additional requirements in this example are used to control the position and size of the mechanism, and for reducing friction loads at the joints.
+The combination of the kinematic synthesis together with the link optimization developed in this paper allows interactive monitoring and control of the objectives and constraints, to yield practical solutions for realistic spatial mechanism design problems.